Linux: rename, rename.ul, prename, perl-rename: what a confusion!

 expressions.

-The current version of the rename
+The current version of the rename command in Ubuntu and

 Debian is, however, compatible with regular expressions and

-installs with sudo apt install rename
+installs with sudo apt install rename.

 Thus: in Debian, Ubuntu and derived distributions, the

-command allows the use of
+rename command allows the use of

 A command with the same name is also present in the installation archives of Fedora and Arch but it has a different behavior as it is not compatible with “regular expressions”.

-command found in Fedora and Arch
+Basically, the rename command found in Fedora and Arch

-has a behavior similar to the old rename-ul
+has a behavior similar to the old rename-ul once

 found in Debian and Ubuntu.